intel-gpu/intel-gpu-i915-backports/README.md

  We will add a new branch suse/sles<x.y> whenever a version is deprecated or moved to the maintenance phase.

- **NOTE: FOR SLES15 SP4, PLEASE FOLLOW [backport/main](https://github.com/intel-gpu/intel-gpu-i915-backports/tree/backport/main) Branch.**
+ **NOTE: For sles 15sp4, please use [backport/main](https://github.com/intel-gpu/intel-gpu-i915-backports/tree/backport/main) branch.**

 # Supported Version/kernel
   our current backport is based on **SUSE® Linux® Enterprise Server 15SP3**.
 We are using the header of the latest available kernel at the time of backporting.
 However, it may not be compatible with the latest version at the installation time.